About this Post

 }

-The advantage of the ISP method is that you save the space for the bootloader in the flash.
-The Urboot bootloader used by TinyCore is comparatively slim at 256 bytes, but that is still an eighth of the program memory of the ATtiny2xx.
-The disadvantage is that you usually have no connection to the serial monitor via the ISP connection (a trick for the “Arduino as ISP” is described below).
-If you uncomment lines 2 and 11, you will not see any output.
+The advantage of the ISP method is that it saves the space in the flash memory that the bootloader would occupy.r.
+The Urboot bootloader used by TinyCore is already relatively slim with its 256 bytes, but that is still one-eighth of the ATtiny2xx’s program memory.
+The downside, however, is that you usually cannot connect to the serial monitor via the ISP port (a workaround for “Arduino as ISP” is explained below).
+If you uncomment lines 2 and 11, you won’t see any output.

 And don’t forget: Uploading a sketch via ISP overwrites any existing bootloader.